 A study published in Science Advances suggested a potential link between Alzheimer’s and periodontal bacteria, or the strain of bacteria that causes gum disease.
-The study found that the bacteria can travel from the mouth to the brain, and were found in the brain tissue, spinal fluid and saliva.
-Once there, the bacteria produce toxins that destroy neurons in the brain, thus increasing the risk of developing Alzheimer’s disease.
+The study found that the bacteria can travel from the mouth to the brain, and was found in the brain tissue, spinal fluid, and saliva.
+The bacteria produce toxins that can destroy neurons in the brain, thus increasing the risk of developing Alzheimer’s disease.

 Research continues to support the importance of oral health for overall health, and both can worsen as we age if we ignore them.